raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 ## Test and checking your program

 Once you've finished writing your program, its vital that you check that it meets the guidelines and test it using the KitOS.
-Taking time to check your program against the guidelinesand making sure that it runs without errors is the best way to ensure that your experiment passes our testing procedure and can run on the Astro Pis on the ISS!
+Taking time to check your program against the guidelines and making sure that it runs without errors is the best way to ensure that your experiment passes the Astro Pi Mission Control testing procedure and can run on the ISS!

 --- task ---
 Check your program against the [Mission Space Lab guidelines phase 2 checklist](https://astro-pi.org/mission-space-lab/guidelines/program-checklist).